Dvogonen/cyclop_plus_plus/PROGRAMMING.md

 I recommend getting a USBASP, which is the cheapest and most widely available alternative.
 Clones are 2-3$ on eBay.
 Buy more than one USBASP.
 Frying programmers is not at all uncommon.

-Make sure to buy USBASPs that can be switched between 3.3-volt and 5-volt output.
-The original ones from MSX Electronica are sadly missing this feature, so they are not an option.
-The CYCLOPS controller should be flashed using 3.3 volts while the MinimOSD is a 5 volt board.
+You can either power the processors from the programmer or by attaching the battery during programming.
+You DO NOT want to power the boards from both the programmer and the battery at the same time.
+I have had problems powering the CYCLOPS board via the programming interface, so I recommend programming both boards with the battery attached.
+To be able to do this you must buy a USBASP variant where the power output can be disconnected.
+This is the case with most, but not all USBASPs.
-The voltage is selected by moving a jumper often labled JP1.
+The voltage selection/disabling is performed by moving a jumper often labled JP1.
 If there is no jumper on the USBASP, you should not buy it.
 ![USBASP](/images/usbasp_and_adapter.jpg)

 #### Connection